vincent1996/DICOMcloud/README.md

 [https://github.com/Zaid-Safadi/dicom-webJS](https://github.com/Zaid-Safadi/dicom-webJS/)

 # Implementation
-The code is built in .NET (currently v4.5) and Visual Studio 2015.
+The code is built in .NET 4.5.2 and Visual Studio 2015.
 The web services are built as ASP.NET REST WebApi Controllers.
 Check the [code and project's structure](https://github.com/Zaid-Safadi/DICOMcloud/wiki/Code-and-Projects-Structure) wiki page for more details.

-Cheek [status and roadmap](https://github.com/Zaid-Safadi/DICOMcloud/wiki/Status-and-Roadmap) wiki page for more details.

 Physical DICOM storage is supported on both, either Windows File System or Azure Blob Storage.